-- Advisory on SB 1599 Completed, Pending Release - Previous advisories on corrective action procedures have been incorporated into the new advisory.
-Once the new advisory is issued, the prior advisories will no longer be in effect and our web postings will be updated to reflect these changes. - Voting by Mail Guide (NEW) Completed, in review - Early Voting Ballot Board Handbook (REVISED) - Signature Verification Committee Handbook (NEW) - Forms - NEW - Register of Surrendered Ballots - Notice of Rejected Application for Ballot by Mail that may be Cured Online - Notice of Rejected Confidential Voter Registration Form and Early Voting Ballot Application - Notice of Carrier Defect Issued by the Early Voting Clerk for Confidential Voters - REVISED - · Notice of Rejected Application for Ballot by Mail - Notice of Rejected Application for Ballot by Mail Containing a Defect that may be Cured Online - Notice of Carrier Defect Issued by the Early Voting Clerk (Carrier Envelope Returned to Voter) - Notice of Carrier Defect Issued by the Early Voting Clerk (Carrier Envelope NOT Returned to Voter) - Notice of Defective Carrier Issued by Signature Verification Committee or Early Voting Ballot Board
+- Advisory 2023-13 NEW LAW: Senate Bill 1599 Changes to the Corrective Action Process for Defects on Application for a Ballot by Mail and Carrier Envelope - Previous advisories on corrective action procedures have been incorporated into the new advisory.
+The prior advisories are no longer in effect and our web postings were updated to reflect these changes. - Voting by Mail Guide (NEW) Completed, in review - Early Voting Ballot Board Handbook (REVISED) - Signature Verification Committee Handbook (NEW) - Forms - NEW - Register of Surrendered Ballots - Notice of Rejected Application for Ballot by Mail that may be Cured Online - Notice of Rejected Confidential Voter Registration Form and Early Voting Ballot Application - Notice of Carrier Defect Issued by the Early Voting Clerk for Confidential Voters - REVISED - Notice of Rejected Application for Ballot by Mail - Notice of Rejected Application for Ballot by Mail Containing a Defect that may be Cured Online - Notice of Carrier Defect Issued by the Early Voting Clerk (Carrier Envelope Returned to Voter) - Notice of Carrier Defect Issued by the Early Voting Clerk (Carrier Envelope NOT Returned to Voter) - Notice of Defective Carrier Issued by Signature Verification Committee or Early Voting Ballot Board